Autistic people may:

 How we use Cookies

-We use cookies to personalise content ads, to provide social media features, and to analyse our traffic.
-We also share information about your use of our site with social media, advertising, and analytics partners who may combine it with other information that you've provided to them, or that they've collected from your use of their services.
+We use cookies to track and analyse traffic.
+We share information about your use of our system.
+Our analytics partners may combine it with other information that you've provided to them, or that they've collected from your use of their services.
+We also use cookies for a variety of website functions listed below in more detail.

 Preferences